Position

 How to become a Appraiser?

-4. Pass the appraiser licensing exam.
+4. Passing the necessary licensing exams.

 How long does it take to become a Appraiser?